top of page

 Step Three: Organize

-Take what you've learned back to your campus and become a part of the national campaign to hold elite colleges to a higher standard.
+Students are taking what they learned back to their campuses and become a part of the national campaign to hold elite colleges to a higher standard.

 THE AGENDA